Abdurahman Khadr: Arrest and release

+The Department of Defense published height and weight records for all but ten of the captives held in Guantanamo.

 The United States later said that Khadr had been removed from the camp in July 2003.
 However, The Washington Post reported that an October 9, 2003, memo summarized a meeting between General Geoffrey Miller and his staff and Vincent Cassard of the ICRC; it acknowledged that camp authorities were not permitting the ICRC to have access to Khadr and three other detainees, due to "military necessity".

 Khadr says he was later given a bogus passport and boarded a Gulfstream jet assigned to CIA Director George Tenet.
 He said that after a stop-over in Portugal, he landed in Bosnia where he was asked to conduct a spy operation at mosques in Sarajevo.
 Khadr states that he tried to approach Canadian embassies in various nations and was rebuffed at all of them.
 He phoned his grandmother Fatmah el-Samnah while in Sarajevo and asked her to go to the Canadian media and tell them that he had been stranded and refused entry back into Canada.
 He was finally granted admission to the Canadian embassy in Bosnia and was flown back to Canada on November 30, 2003.

 On December 4, 2003, Khadr held a press conference with his attorney Rocco Galati.
-He discussed his role in the War on Terror, but omitted later claimed cooperation with the CIA.
+He discussed his role in the war on terror, but omitted later claimed cooperation with the CIA.
 The following month, he denied reports by the Toronto Star that he had been released in exchange for giving the Americans information on the location of his father, who was killed by Pakistani soldiers in Waziristan two weeks before Abdurahman's release.